lazakoa/misc/README.md

 5. 99 Prolog Problems & derivatives

 Looking for:
-* problem sets & challenges designed for multiple cores
 * problem sets & challenges for neural nets

 Sources will be added as I find them.

-I write things in a very terse manner.
-The general format is as follows write as many abstract utilities as possible then use them to solve the question in a couple of lines.
+I write things in a very terse manner sometimes.
+A lot of the stuff in here is terribly inefficient.